OptimisticUnderdog/chronologix/README.md

 To start using ChronoLogix, follow these steps:

-1. **Clock In**:  Log in to the ChronoLogix system using your username and password to start your work shift.
+1. **Sign-In**:  Log in to the ChronoLogix system using your username and password to start your work shift.

-2. **Clock Out**: When you finish your shift or take a break, click on the "Clock Out" button.
+2. **Sign-Out**: When you finish your shift or take a break, click on the "Clock Out" button.

 3. **Hour Tracking**: ChronoLogix will display the hours worked during your shift.

-## Screenshots

-![Clock In]
-![Clock Out]

 ## Reporting Issues